Clashes erupt in Nagpur amid Aurangzeb tomb protest, prohibitory orders imposed

 At least 15 persons were detained in connection with the violence, PTI reported on Monday night.

-The violence erupted in central Nagpur’s Chitnis Park at 7.30 pm with stones being thrown at the police amid rumours that the holy book of a community had been burnt during an agitation by a Hindutva group in late afternoon, PTI reported.
+The violence erupted in central Nagpur’s Chitnis Park at 7.30 pm.
+Stones were thrown at the police amid rumours that the holy book of a community had been burnt during an agitation by a Hindutva group in the late afternoon, PTI reported.
 The Hindutva group was demanding the removal of Aurangzeb’s tomb located in Khuldabad near Chhatrapati Sambhaji Nagar.

 The Indian Express quoted unidentified office-bearers of the Hindutva group Bajrang Dal as saying that its members had only burnt an effigy of Aurangzeb during the protest.